vmware-archive/kube-prod-runtime/docs/components.md

 * `elasticsearch-logging-1`
 * `elasticsearch-logging-2`

-all under the `kubeprod` namespace, forming an Elastic search cluster named `elasticsearch-cluster`.
+all under the `kubeprod` namespace, forming an Elasticsearch cluster named `elasticsearch-cluster`.

 There are two containers running inside each of these pods: